 A faculty member may remove a student from class meetings for disciplinary reasons.
-If an instructor removes a student for more than one (1) class meeting, the faculty member shall notify the department/division chair and the appropriate vice president, or designee, in writing of the problem, action taken by the faculty member, and the faculty member's recommendation moving forward.
-If a resolution to the problem is not reached between the faculty member and the student, the student may be removed permanently pursuant to due process procedures.
+If an instructor removes a student for more than one (1) class period MEETING, the faculty member shall notify the department/division chair and the appropriate vice president, or designee, in writing of the problem, action taken by the faculty member, and the faculty member's recommendation MOVING FORWARD.
+If a resolution of TO the problem is not reached between the faculty member and the student, the student may be removed permanently pursuant to due process procedures.